RajKulk16/Exoplanet-in-DeepSpace/README.md

-#  Exoplanet Prediction in Deep Space using DeepNet and Advance Ensemble
+# Exoplanet Prediction in Deep Space using DeepNet and Advanced Ensemble

+## Objective
-> Prediction of whether a planet is exoplanet or not.
+Predict whether a planet is an exoplanet or not.

+## Definition
-> Exoplanet is any planet in other solar system(s) and its presence is determined with the help of flux of the star the exoplanet is revolving.
+An exoplanet is any planet in other solar systems, and its presence is determined by analyzing the flux of the star it is revolving around.

-> Algorithms used - Deep Sequential Model (ANN), Advanced Ensemble - LightGBM, HistGBM, XGBoost
+## Algorithms Used
+- Deep Sequential Model (ANN): Utilized Keras Tuner for hyperparameter tuning, achieving an accuracy of 51.62%.

+- Advanced Ensemble:
+  - XGBoost: Hyperparameter tuned to achieve an accuracy of 96%.
+  - LightGBM: Hyperparameter tuned to achieve an accuracy of 97.19%.
+  - HistGBM: Hyperparameter tuned to achieve an accuracy of 97.45%.

+## Tuned Parameters
-> Tuned parameters are stores in the Tuner Params directory (zipped).
-Can be used to study the architecture of the DeepNet model.
+Tuned parameters are stored in the 'Tuner Params' directory (zipped) and can be used to study the architecture of the DeepNet model.

-> !
-Warning ! - better run the code in environment with CUDA, CUDNN